-Knead the sachet prior to opening, wash the hands of the carer and child open sachet at the tear notch at the side of the sachet, squeeze out the RUTF and feed the child directly from the
+Knead the sachet prior to opening, wash the hands of the caregiver and child, open sachet at the tear notch at the side of the sachet, squeeze out the RUTF and feed the child directly from the sachet.
+Provide clean water to the child as needed.
+Feeding must always be supervised by a caregiver.

-$^{^4}$ 1μg RE = 3.33 IU Vitamin A = 1 μg trans retinol.
+$^{^3}$ 1μg RE = 3.33 IU Vitamin A = 1 μg trans retinol.
 Retinol contents shall be provided by preformed retinol, while any contents of carotenoids should not be included in the calculation and declaration of vitamin A activity.

-5 1 μg calciferol = 40 IU vitamin D. Two forms of Vitamin D allowed in RUTF formulation are cholecalciferol (D3) and ergocalciferol (D2).
+4 1 μg calciferol = 40 IU vitamin D. Two forms of Vitamin D allowed in RUTF formulation are cholecalciferol (D3) and ergocalciferol (D2).

-6 1 mg α tocopherol = 1 mg RRR α tocopherol (d α tocopherol) 4 1 mg RRR α tocopherol =2.00 mg all rac α tocopherol (d I α tocopherol)
+5 1 mg α tocopherol = 1 mg RRR α tocopherol (d α tocopherol) 4 1 mg RRR α tocopherol =2.00 mg all rac α tocopherol (d I α tocopherol)